 Not only are you surrounded by cute, neon decorations and staff, but there’s live music and dancing to enjoy as well!
 Take as many pictures as you like, since your monster waitresses will keep encouraging you to do so.
 This themed cafe is certainly one of the best that Tokyo has to offer.

-Best things to do in Tokyo #15 – Vintage shopping at Shimokitazawa
+Activity #15 – Vintage shopping at Shimokitazawa

 If you describe your personal style (or your friend or family member’s style) as being indie, hipster, bohemian, hippie, or artsy, then you’ll enjoy all of the great finds you can get in Shimokitazawa.
 There is no shortage of awesome stores that sell both used and vintage clothing, and those looking to up their wardrobes will have a field day sifting through the great finds and buried treasures.